PURPOSE OF MODIFICATIONS:

 Filling the gaps takes some time but if you don’t succeed with the desired result the first time is it very easy to “pop” off the filler and start again.

 You need to purchase some filler which dries fast (within 3-5 minutes).
-I personally use Plasti-Bond but car body filler will also do the job just as good.
-Care must be taken as the filler will ad to the weight of the pistol depending on the amount used.
+I personally use Plasti-Bond, but car body filler will also do the job just as good.
+Care must be taken as the filler will add to the weight of the pistol depending on the amount used.
 You will also need some cling wrap to cover the filler as it sets.

 Firstly having made a mental note of the gaps to be filled, mark them on the grip and judge the thickness you need to fill.
 Mix the 2 part filler as per the directions and place the required amount on the areas need to fill.